 What is a variable-mu compressor?
 A variable-mu (variable gain) compressor is an analog compressor centred around a vacuum tube.
-As the input signal increases, the current sent to the grid of the tube decreases, which results in a reduction in the overall level.
+As the input signal increases, the current sent to the tube's grid decreases, resulting in a reduction in the overall level.

 In this article, we'll learn about how variable-mu compressors work; have a look at some examples of variable-mu compressors, and consider their strengths, weaknesses and typical applications.

 • Top 11 Best Variable-Mu Compressor Emulation Plugins